 Worse yet, some kayaking companies outright lie about the facts of orca whale watching.
-They make up fantasies about how they've seen killer whales more than any other person and how it all comes down to pure luck.
-Their ignorance could be excused if they weren't trying to take to your hard-earned vacation money under false pretences.
-These companies typically operate tours on the far eastern edge of the San Juan Islands from the Anacortes area — far from the primary whale-watching zones.
-Decades of studies by biologists show that orca whales are sighted near Anacortes an average of only 70 times each May-September in the last 20 years.
-Over the same period they were sighted from the Lime Kiln Whale Watch Park on San Juan Island an average of 1,589 times - nearly 23 times as often and usually very close to shore!
+Some make wild claims without keeping trip logs to back them up.
+Others try to downplay our success by saying it is just pure luck.
+These folks are simply trying to take to your hard-earned vacation money under false pretences.
+These companies typically operate tours on the eastern edge of the San Juan Islands in the Anacortes area — far from the primary whale-watching zones.
+Decades of studies by biologists show that killer whales are sighted near Anacortes an average of only 70 times each summer — and usually far from shore.
+In contrast, orcas have been sighted at Lime Kiln Whale Watch Park on San Juan Island an average of 1,589 times each summer - nearly 23 times as often and usually very close to shore!
 Nevertheless, dishonest companies will tell you that they see orcas just as frequently as Sea Quest!
 Click the map on the right to see an enlarged view of the US government data for killer whale sightings in July.
 Note that the black circle is located next to our primary launch beach and is the top orca whale location in the United States with 400 sightings on average each July.
 Click here to download all 12 months of killer whale watching data and be sure to zoom in to see the details.

 Along with the acrobatic orcas, we watch whales of several other species on our San Juan Islands kayak tours.
 The minke whale, gray whale, humpback whale, Dall’s porpoise, and harbor porpoise are the five most frequently seen after the killer whale.